Do Go On - 369 - The Night Witches

 Oh, hello.

-the temperature of 20.555 recurring degrees centigrade
+Derek has offered a fact, writing the temperature of 20.55 recurring degrees centigrade is very

-is very pleasant for a sunny spring day.
+pleasant for a sunny spring day.

-There's your sun again, Jess.
+There's your sun again.

-Not cold, not hot, just very enjoyable.
+Just not cold, not hot, just very enjoyable.

-Wonderful for a picnic with a significant other,
+Wonderful for a picnic with a significant other.

-dining for two in the sunshine.
+Dining for two in the sunshar.

 That's a deep cut reference.

-I called the episode about friends in brackets,
+I called the episode about Friends in brackets, the TV show, not the concept.

-can Matt Murdock see why kids love the taste of cinnamon toast crunch?
+Drew's got a question writing, can Matt Murdoch see why kids love the taste of cinnamon toast crunch?

-Does that mean anything to you?
+Does that mean anything?

-Is Matt Murdock the Simpsons Daredevil character?
+Is Matt Murdoch the Simpsons' daredevil character?

 Because I don't understand the question.

-Lance Murdock.
+Lance Murdoch.

 Does this mean anything to you?

-That's so weird that I said, is that the Daredevil guy from The Simpsons?
+That's so weird that I said is that the Daredevil guy from the Simpsons?

 You're putting something together.